 Most professional players will have various different racquets during a match which allow them to quickly alter their game if the weather was to change dramatically.
 The elasticity of tennis strings reacts depending on the weather conditions.
 Colder weather requires a lower tension to enable more power to be generated from a shot.
 When the temperature rises players often tighten their strings to compensate to provide more control.

-Launching in 2019, Stringuru (STGU) will use a combination of AI and crowdsourcing to help you make the most informed decision when selecting strings that will help to benefit your game style and racquet.
+We're building out a series of blogs to help you make the most informed decision when selecting strings that will help to benefit your game style in all weathers.